-Intervention Lead: Guy Lacey (Coleg Gwent)
+Intervention Leads: Guy Lacey (Coleg Gwent) and Stephen Tiley (GAVO)

 Partnership Team Support: Nicola Dance (NCC)

 Partners working together on the Right Skills Board are:

 - Newport City Council

 - University of South Wales

 - Gwent Association of Voluntary Organisations

 - Aneurin Bevan University Health Board